Applib-HarmonyOS/ZzHorizontalProgressBar/README.md

 # ZzHorizontalProgressBar

-A highly customized horizontal progress bar control.
+A HMOS library which is highly customized horizontal progress bar control.

 ## Source